alliedvision/gst-vmbsrc/README.md

 ```
 docker run --rm -it --volume /path/to/gst-vmbsrc:/gst-vmbsrc --volume /path/to/VimbaX:/vimbax gst-vmbsrc:18.04
 ```
+The image will run the required `cmake` commands to compile the `vmbsrc` element.

 ## Installation
 GStreamer plugins become available for use in pipelines, when GStreamer is able to load the shared